ABOUT THE SERVICE:

 If AA and TT have exited, all above the altar rail return in single file as they would line up at the altar: A, TH, SD, CEL, D, MC, A.

-MC1 cues ALL to genuflect.
+MC cues ALL to genuflect.
 While the hymn is still being sung, SMs ascend the altar steps.
-MC1, AA, and TH take their places at the credence.
+MC, AA, and TH take their places at the credence.

 After the censing, the SMs take up the center I formation, split for the salutation, and then immediately move to the Epistle horn of the altar.
-CEL reads the Collect of the Day, after which CEL, D, and MC1 take their places at sedilia.
+CEL reads the Collect of the Day, after which CEL, D, and MC take their places at sedilia.
 Immediately after Collect, SD genuflects, turns, and proceeds to the lectern to read the Lesson.
-(NOTE: only one Lesson today!).

 SD returns to altar, genuflects, ascends altar steps and moves Altar Book to Gospel side.
 SD takes short route to sedilia and sits.

 ALL will remain seated for gradual, tract, and first portion of the Passion Gospel.
 Three Choir Cantors enter, genuflect, and kneel at the altar steps.
 Remaining seated, the CEL blesses them according to the usual form.
 Cantors stand and take their places for the Passion Gospel.